 One of the world’s greatest investors, AKA the Oracle of Omaha, AKA Warren Buffet, went so far as to say that discounting is for dummies.
-In a recent article in Fortune magazine, Buffett says he tends to suggest his companies—when responding to competitive challenges—to either raise their prices or hold them steady.
+In a recent article in Fortune magazine, Buffett said he tends to advise his companies—when responding to competitive challenges—to either raise their prices or hold them steady.
 However, raising your prices should not be confused with price gauging, which can be immoral and even brand suicide.

 While discounting may sound like a great way to increase sales, especially when demand is low, it’s almost always harmful, even if you insist the discount is a one-time deal.
-Discounting lessens the perceived (and therefore, actual) value of your product or service.
+Discounting lessens the perceived and therefore, actual value of your product or service.
 If a customer asks and receives a discount for whatever reason, then your product’s perceived value automatically goes down.

 Think of it like a stock or any other tradeable asset.
 Its value goes up or down according to how much someone is willing to pay for it.
 When you discount, you train your customers to think of your product as worth the discounted price rather than the original.
+So when the price returns to normal, it will seem expensive or inflated.

 Let’s quickly look at the main ways discounting hurts your business.